Los Muertos beach and the famous pier in Puerto Vallarta, Mexico

 What are the Safest Neighborhoods in Puerto Vallarta?

 Puerto Vallarta is one of the safest destinations in Mexico.
 All of the touristy neighborhoods mentioned above are very safe.
-Just use common sense, be situationally aware and implement a few travel safety tips.
+Use common sense, be situationally aware and implement a few travel safety tips.

 Similar Posts